lsst-sitcom/sitcomtn-025/index.rst

       - Deliver a proposed implementation for each use-case

 Each of the use-cases presented in `Deliverable 1`_ contain a heading regarding a suggested implementation.
-Thoe contents of each section refer to new and/or augmented functionality that is seen accross many of them.
+The contents of each section refer to new and/or augmented functionality that is seen accross many of them.
 Because the explicit identification of new functionality would add unnecessary noise and confusion for the reader, the content is accumulated here and explained in greater detail.

 The items for this deliverable have been separated into two areas: